 - Don't walk faster than your soul, Pat, hospitalero

-The physical, mental and spiritual phase of the Camino.
-Most people experience a first phase where we adapt physically and practically.
-The body gets used to the daily walk, and we get used to the routine as nomads for a while.
-After that, there is a mental phase with time for reflection and finally a spiritual-creative phase where pieces fall into place, and the journey makes sense.
+The physical, mental and spiritual phase.
+Most people experience a first phase on the Camino, where we adapt practically and physically.
+The body gets used to the daily walk, and we find the rhythm as nomads for a while.
+After that, we talk about the mental phase with time for reflection; and finally a spiritual-creative phase, where the pieces fall into place and the journey makes sense.

 - Listen to your body, feel your body, Surinder Singh